Quillen cohomology of enriched operads: Background and notations

 \begin{example} It is noteworthy that for each set $C$, there exists a $\Seq(C)$-colored operad in $\cS$, denoted by $\textbf{O}_C$, whose algebras are precisely the $C$-colored operads, i.e., there is an isomorphism of categories $\Alg_{\textbf{O}_C}(\cS) \cong \Op_C(\cS)$.
 We will refer to $\textbf{O}_C$ as the \textbf{operad of $C$-colored operads}.
 (Cf., e.g., [\cite{Guti}, \S 3]). \end{example}

-The structure of left modules (and hence, bimodules) over an operad is not abelian in general.
-The notion of \textit{infinitesimal left modules (bimodules)}, as introduced by Merkulov-Vallette (\cite{Vallette}), essentially appears as the abelianization of the previous one.
+The structure of left modules (and hence, bimodules) over an operad is not linear in general.
+The notion of \textit{infinitesimal left modules (bimodules)}, as introduced by Merkulov-Vallette (\cite{Vallette}), essentially appears as the linearization of the previous one.
 In terms of enriched colored operads, these are defined as follows.

 \begin{dfn}\phantomsection \begin{enumerate} \item An \textbf{infinitesimal left $\mathcal{P}$-module} is a $C$-collection $M$ equipped with the action maps of the form

 which are $\Sigma_*$-equivariant and satisfy the classical axioms of associativity and unitality for left modules.